bobshort4bobby4/Tom-Crean-pp1/README.md

   Website layout and responsiveness was tested using the Chrome and Edge browsers as well as on machines of varying screen sizes down to 320 resolution.<br>
   All internal links are working correctly.
 I systematically went through each page verifying that the four links in the navigation bar and the link to the home page in the     tag-line all work as they should.<br>
   All external links are correct and open in a new window.<br>
-  All Links in screens above 768px wide are highlighted when hovered on and the link for the currently active page is also highlighted.
+  All Links in screens above 768px wide are highlighted when hovered on and the link for the currently active page is also highlighted.<br>
   Youtube links do not auto-play on loading, controls work and will play on full screen.<br>
   Inputs on contact form are validating data correctly and submit button is linking to a placeholder page.<br>
   <br>